 I am really not sure what to do, and wish that there was a good way of resolving this.
 The only saving grace for me is that my daughter does not want to leave Islam altogether, but unfortunately she is very misguided in her beliefs and thinks that it is ok to have extra-marital relations and marry a non-Muslim.
 I would be grateful for your suggestions and input.
 I fear that my family will be destroyed forever.
 Jazak Allahu khayrun.

 •Your obligation is to teach your daughter about Islam, and to continue showing her the righteous path, but understand that ultimately her faith can be only guided by Allah.

 •Accept and love her anyway as she is your daughter.
 You cannot force your beliefs upon anyone, including your daughter.
-Besides, when people discover and own something for themselves, they are more likely to be committed to it.

 •The most important thing to do is to have an open, honest and frank discussion about your expectations and her responsibilities.
 Hear her out and address those things that she has grievances about as well.